Samourai-Wallet/samourai-wallet-android/Getting started.md

 You just made your first deposit.
 Samourai will notify you once it sees the transaction on the network.
 This is usually nearly instant.
 You will see your balance update and your first transaction appear in the transaction list!

-## Get your latest bitcoin address
+## Get your latest Bitcoin address

 Your Samourai Wallet contains an infinite amount of bitcoin addresses that get used once and then are archived.
 These archived addresses are never discarded, but they are not used again to protect your privacy and security.

-This means your bitcoin address will change all the time, this is not cause for alarm, consider your addresses as *'one-time-use'* and disposable.
+This means your Bitcoin address will change all the time, this is not cause for alarm, consider your addresses as *'one-time-use'* and disposable.

 ### Step 1 - The receive screen

-To get your latest bitcoin address press the blue '+' button on the bottom right of the main balance and transactions screen.
+To get your latest Bitcoin address press the blue '+' button on the bottom right of the main balance and transactions screen.
 Then press the green 'Receive' button to open the Receive screen.

 ### Step 2 - Share your address

-Samourai Wallet will display a QR code of your latest bitcoin address.
+Samourai Wallet will display a QR code of your latest Bitcoin address.
 Underneath the QR code is the actual address text.
-You can show this QR code if you are in transacting in person or you can share the address and QR code manually.
+You can show this QR code if you are in transacting in person or you can share the address or QR code manually.

 * **To copy the address to clipboard:** Tap the address text and press 'YES'
 * **To share the QR code image:** Tap the share icon in the toolbar